hamidsaeed13/free-WhatsApp-bulk-sender/README.md

+### This Software is configure for Pakistan.
+To reconfigure it change country code or contact: +92 301 2216201

 # WhatsApp Bot - Automated Messaging with AI-Powered Features

 This WhatsApp bot is a **100% free** and reliable desktop application designed to automate messaging tasks.